KennyHT/learn-kubernetes/labs/services.md

 Now let's try making a request to the service.

     wget kuard-service -q -O -
-    wget kuard-service.learn-k8s -q -O -

-What's neat, is that the service is constantly monitoring the Pods who's labels match it's selector query and so knows which Pod Ip addresses (endpoints) to route the request to.
+What's neat, is that the Service is constantly monitoring the Pods who's labels match its selector query, and so knows, which Pod IP addresses (endpoints) to route the request to.

 Exit (to kill) the debug container.

 ### The ClusterIP

-When a Service is created, it is assigned Cluster IP which is unique for the life of the service.
-This Service IP is completely virtual though.
+When a Service is created, it is assigned a Cluster IP which is unique and static for the life of the service.
+The Service IP is completely virtual though.
 See https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies for more info.

-Virtual doesn't mean magic through.

-Let's find the `Cluster IP` value of the `kuard-service`.
-The Cluster IP is guaranteed not to change.
+Let's find the `.spec.clusterIP` value of the `kuard-service`.

-    echo `kubectl get service kuard-service --template='{{.spec.clusterIP}}'`
+    echo $(kubectl get service kuard-service --template='{{.spec.clusterIP}}')

-Let's verify that this is a legit IP address by hitting it from the Docker VM.
+Let's verify that this is a legit IP address by hitting it from inside our Kubernetes instance.

+Docker for Desktop users should run:

     make docker-vm-shell

+Now inside the Kubernetes instance, use the IP address you retrieved earlier.

-    wget <IP> -q -O -
+    wget $SERVICE_IP -q -O -

-No magic and no hidden IP address scheme.
+No magic and no hidden IP address schemes.
 Kubernetes is awesome!

-Exit out of the Docker VM shell

 <!-- TODO
  - Creating a Service alias to point to external services (e.g. PostgreSQL instance) outside of the cluster.